 The Virginia Creeper Trail is an important recreational location, running through Damascus, Virginia.
-Whitetop Mountain is the southern end point of the Virginia Creeper Trail, a 34.3 mile former railroad right-of-way that runs from Whitetop, through Damascus, and on to Abingdon.
+Whitetop Mountain is the southern endpoint of the Virginia Creeper Trail, a 34.3-mile former railroad right-of-way that runs from Whitetop, through Damascus, and on to Abingdon.
 The last narrow-gauge train chugged along the Virginia Creeper Trail in March 1977, and Norfolk and Western Railroad soon after sold the rails as scrap.
 The US Forest Service bought the right-of-way, and in 1986 Congress designated the Virginia Creeper Trail as a National Recreational Trail.

 Since then, bicyclists from around the region have discovered that the Creeper Trail provides a ride like few other bike trails in the eastern United States.
 From Whitetop to Damascus the Creeper runs through the Jefferson National Forest, crossing wooden trestles, running through thickets of rhododendron and mountain laurel, and for much of its length accompanying Whitetop Laurel Creek, a fine trout stream.

 The town of Damascus prospered in the early 1900s because of the timber and iron ore industries and because of the narrow-gauge railroad that got these raw materials to market.
-But when the iron ore ran out and all the easily accessible timber was cut, the railroad, and the town, fell on hard times.
+But when the iron ore ran out and all the easily accessible timber was cut, the railroad, and the town fell on hard times.

 It is ironic that the rail line Norfolk and Western abandoned when it became unprofitable is now the key to the economic success of Damascus.
 In addition to the Virginia Creeper Trail, the Appalachian Trail runs through town, making Damascus a focal point for both hikers and mountain bikers.

-Cycling the Virginia Creeper Trail:
+Cycling the Virginia Creeper Trail

 To get to the top of Whitetop, to begin your Virginia Creeper Trail adventure, you can use one of the many cycle companies based in Damascus to rent a bike and a shuttle ride to the top.
-Route 58 from Damascus to Whitetop is an asphalt roller-coaster — two lanes of hairpin turns and switchbacks that run along some of the highest country in Virginia.
-Nearby is Mount Rogers, which at 5,729 feet is the highest point in the Virginia commonwealth.
+Route 58 from Damascus to Whitetop is an asphalt roller-coaster — two lanes of hairpin turns and switchbacks that run along some of the highest countries in Virginia.
+Nearby is Mount Rogers, which at 5,729 feet is the highest point in the Virginia Commonwealth.
 The ride takes around 35 minutes.
 The only way to the beginning of the Creeper Trail is to ride from Damascus to Whitetop.

-The ride from Damascus to Whitetop is all uphill, and you can understand why cyclists (except for the most hard core cyclist) prefer to bike from Whitetop to Damascus, and not the other way around.
+The ride from Damascus to Whitetop is all uphill, and you can understand why cyclists (except for the most hardcore cyclist) prefer to bike from Whitetop to Damascus, and not the other way around.
 Whitetop stands at about 3,575 feet, and Damascus is at 1,930.
 The eighteen-mile ride is nearly all downhill, but not over a 5% grade.

 Given the downhill gradient, some have the temptation is to speed through the trail, but to do so would mean missing out on some spectacular scenery.
 The Creeper Trail crosses a hundred wooden trestles as it makes its way toward Abingdon, and nearly all of them offer a beautiful view.
 Some are only a few dozen feet long and span a modest tumbling stream, but others are over 100 feet tall.